IBM-Design/design-website/src/content/index.md

 <grid background="gray-10">
 <column lg="8" md="5">

-<p size="xl">Empathy is how we create a more human-centered design business—it's who we are.
+<p size="xl">Empathy is how we create a more human-centered design business—it’s who we are.
 Explore some of our strategic work that prioritizes the needs of the people we design for, and learn from the humans who make it all possible.</p>

 </column>
 </grid>